Skills: Speaking, Writing, Listening

 grass, a path, a playground, a tree

-1. If possible, arrange the participants in a semi-circle in front of the board.
+1. If possible, arrange the game participants so that they are sitting or standing in a semi-circle in front of the board.

 2. Ask the players to guess the words on your list.